Yi people: Location

 Of the more than 9 million Yi people, over 4.5 million live in Yunnan Province, 2.5 million live in southern Sichuan Province and 1 million live in the northwest corner of Guizhou Province.
 Nearly all the Yi live in mountainous areas, often carving out their existence on the sides of steep mountain slopes far from the cities of China.

 The altitudinal differences of the Yi areas directly affect the climate and precipitation of these areas.
 These striking differences are the basis of the old saying that "The weather is different a few miles away" in the Yi area.
 Yi populations in different areas are very different from one another, making their living in completely different ways.

-Subgroups
+Names and subgroups

 Although different groups of Yi refer to themselves in different ways (including Nisu, Sani, Axi, Lolo, and Acheh) and sometimes speak mutually unintelligible languages, they have been grouped into a single ethnicity by the Chinese and the various local appellations can be classified into three groups: